merliot/examples/gps/README.md

 ```
 It'll take a bit (few seconds to a few minutes) to lock in the GPS location.
 An Update message is broadcast when the location changes.

-Now browse to http://localhost to see the UI.
+Browse to Raspberry Pi's IP address on the Wifi network to see the UI.

 ### Running in Demo Mode
 Running in demo mode doesn't require the hardware setup.
 Demo mode just cycles through a list of hard-coded lat/long locations.
 All you need is a system running Go.
 Start the application with the -demo option.